GerbenWelter/helm-chart-mirror/README.md

 Template configurations can be specified multiple times to get different outputs.
 This is useful when charts can be used in different but conflicting ways or to activate additional container images.
 Helm-chart-mirror will mirror the combination of used container images.
 Contents is the same as as if the configuration was supplied in a `values.yaml` file.

-Images and helm charts are mirrored taking the original registry and repository in account for clarity of origin.
+Contaner images and Helm charts are mirrored taking the original registry and repository in account for clarity of origin.
 E.g. the 'openshift-routes' helm chart uses the following image:

 'ghcr.io/cert-manager/cert-manager-openshift-routes:v0.8.4'

-Then the helm chart and image will be synced as following:
+Then the Helm chart and container image will be synced as following:

 image: `myregistry.example.com:5043/mirror/ghcr.io/cert-manager/cert-manager-openshift-routes:v0.8.4`
 chart: `myregistry.example.com:5043/mirror/charts/cert-manager/openshift-routes:0.8.4`

-Charts are mirrored to their own 'charts' subdir to prevent name conflicts with a image used in the chart.
+Charts are mirrored to their own 'charts' subdir to prevent name conflicts with a container image used in the chart.

 ## Authentication